daniocionini/bioresear/README.md

 -> computes the protein bases extracted from the open reading frame dna sequences

 .protein()
--> computes the proteins present in the dna sequence imported for blast evaluation
+-> computes the proteins sequences in the dna sequence imported for blast evaluation while saving the file as .txt to the directory set as "direct_protein"

 .blast()
 ->